1. What happens on Sunday morning?

 9. I’m new.
 Is there anything I should know?

 A special welcome to you!
 What a wonderful journey you have begun.
 Please take some time to read through the materials on this website.
-You might also wish to make an appointment to meet or chat with the Lifespan Learning Director, Margaret Evans, as well as the teacher working with your child’s age group.
+You might also wish to make an appointment to meet or chat with the Lifespan Learning Director, Margaret Evans, as well as the facilitator working with your child’s age group.
 You can discuss any questions or concerns, and explore avenues for your family’s spiritual growth at Neighbourhood.
 We understand that you may be “testing the waters” for a time, to see if Neighbourhood is a good fit for your family.
 Generally, we ask that you register your child for the program after attending for three Sundays.